terrytaylorbonn/terrytaylorbonn.github.io/0-qs.markdown

 #### **[2b.4 Running models locally](/2b.4-run-models-locally/)**<br>

 ```
-GPT1:
-M07 FastAPI.
+GPT1: M07 FastAPI.
 This is where the model becomes a service.
 I think that's exactly what people need to understand
 ```

 ```
-GPT2:
-Yes.
+GPT2: Yes.
 I actually think Ollama is a better representative demo for 2b.4 Running models locally than M07 FastAPI.
 The purpose of 2b.4 is not to teach FastAPI.
 It's to teach:
 "How do I run a model on my own computer?"
-Most people today will use something like:
+Most people today will use something like:   Ollama, LM Studio, vLLM,   llama.cpp
-  Ollama
-  LM Studio
-  vLLM
-  llama.cpp
 rather than writing their own FastAPI server.
 ```